 Roger Stern really liked Monica Rambeau, the Captain Marvel of The Avengers, and actively pushed her into the limelight.
 He repeatedly had other characters talk about how powerful she was, men gushed over her beauty, and she was even made chairman of the Avengers for a time.
 The fans never quite took to her, but she was never really hated.
 She did develop a larger fanbase once Warren Ellis made her a member of the Nextwave series.

 Apex from Avengers Arena is this in the eyes of many critics.
-She is supposed to be one of the smartest people on the Murderworld, but so far she was only successful because everybody she went against grabbed Idiot Ball much bigger than the one she's carrying around and because stronger characters have been subjected to The Worf Effect to make her look cooler, especially Darkhawk - she can effortlessly take control over his armor and even break its bond with the host.
-Once her plan from the first arc blows in her face, it's treated as a big accomplishment by the other side, literally being said to be beating her at her own game, despite the fact she made many stupid mistakes that lead to her failure - many people see it as Character Shilling.
-Many plot points ends up revolving about her, even if they shouldn't like broken trust between Chase and Nico.
-In second arc she kills Juston, takes control over his Sentinel, Deathlocket and Dawkhawk and uses them to effortlessly curbstomp X-23 and Nico Minoru, effectively dominating every established character, who could be seen as big treat, and is only defeated thanks to writer breaking rules under which Nico's magic work to give one of them necessary powerup to fight her off.
-Also, Deathlocket, one of series initial Ensemble Darkhorses has been turned into satellite character, that only exist to make Apex look that much more interesting.
-Apex is also the only character to get more than one focus issue issue #9 which tells her origin, and issue #12 which is told from her perspective, while some established characters (like Mettle, Red Raven and Juston) haven't got a single one before they died.
-Few critics of the series started calling her Neelix to express how annoying she is.
+She is supposed to be one of the smartest people on the Murderworld, but she was only successful because everybody she went against grabbed an Idiot Ball much bigger than the one she carries around, and because stronger characters were subjected to The Worf Effect to make her look cooler, especially Darkhawk - she can effortlessly take control over his armor and even break its bond with the host.
+When her plan from the first arc blew up in her face, it's treated as a big accomplishment by the other side, literally being said to be beating her at her own game, despite the fact she made many stupid mistakes that lead to her failure - many people see it as Character Shilling.
+Many plot points ends up revolving about her, even if they shouldn't, like the broken trust between Chase and Nico.
+In the second arc, she kills Juston, takes control over the Sentinel, Deathlocket, and Darkhawk and uses them to effortlessly curbstomp X-23 and Nico Minoru, effectively dominating every established character who could be seen as a threat, and is only defeated thanks to a writer-breaking rules under which Nico's magic work to give one of them necessary powerup to fight her off.
+Also, Deathlocket, one of series initial Ensemble Darkhorses has been turned into Satellite Character, who only exists to make Apex look that much more interesting.
+Apex is also the only character to get more than one focus issue: #9, which tells her origin, and #12, which is told from her perspective, while some established characters (like Mettle, Red Raven and Juston) didn't get a single one before they died.
+Critics of the series started calling her Neelix to express how annoying she is.

-Other Braddock Academy kids, especially Cullen Bloodstone and Anachronism, are this to certain point too, because, with exception of Cammi, other characters rarely get a chance to show any initiative and are constantly Demoted to Extra and subjected to Worf Effect to make them look better.
+Other Braddock Academy kids, especially Cullen Bloodstone and Anachronism, are this to a certain point as well, because, with the exception of Cammi, other characters rarely get a chance to show any initiative and are constantly Demoted to Extra and subjected to the Worf Effect to make them look better.

-And of course Arcade is one too, being portrayed as genius who managed to outsmart everybody in the Marvel Universe to have his sick game run for a month without anybody noticing, while in reality his plan worked only because everybody who could stop him have been either handled Idiot Ball or written as uncaring jerks.
-We're supposed to see him as clever mastermind who manipulated the cast into fighting each other to death for his amusement, while in reality he needs to make one ham-fisted interference after another to try make kids play his game, clearly showing he didn't think his plan through, and with three exceptions, two of which doesn't really count anyway Apex, who was already playing without his push, and X-23, whom he can get to play if he sprays everybody with Trigger Scent, that sets her into state of uncontrollable rage, which cannot be counted as playing on her own will, all of them failed.
-In the last arc, when everybody starts fighting each other, it comes out at happening only because Arcade claimed he broke those kids.
-There's only one that has been lead naturally to the point where he has understandable reasons to try to kill somebody else Aiden trying to avenge Nara.
-Others not only don't have one, but one of them Nico Minoru experienced things that make her suddenly trying to kill others make no sense whatsoever she died and came back to life to save the same people she now suddenly tries to kill - it comes out as Character Derailment for the sake of validating Arcade's claims.
-It also happens after Arcade rants in defense of making the game last thirty days, which looks like Dennis Hopeless putting words in his mouth in defense of commonly criticized plot point.
+And of course Arcade is one too, being portrayed as a genius who managed to outsmart everybody in the Marvel Universe to have his sick game run for a month without anybody noticing, when in reality his plan worked only because everybody who could stop him had either been handed the Idiot Ball or been written as uncaring jerks.
+We're supposed to see him as a clever mastermind who manipulated the cast into fighting each other to death for his amusement, when in reality he needs to make one ham-fisted interference after another to try make the kids play his game, clearly showing he didn't think his plan through.
+Furthermore, with three exceptions, two of which don't really count anyway (Apex, who was already playing without his push, and X-23, whom he can get to play if he sprays everybody with Trigger Scent, that sets her into state of uncontrollable rage, which cannot be counted as playing on her own will), all of them failed.
+In the last arc, when everybody starts fighting each other, Arcade claims he broke the kids, and we're supposed to see him as right.
+There's only one that has been lead naturally to the point where he has understandable reasons to try to kill somebody else (Aiden trying to avenge Nara).
+Others not only don't have one, but one of them (Nico Minoru) experienced things that make her suddenly trying to kill others make no sense whatsoever (she died and came back to life to save the same people she now suddenly tries to kill) - it comes out as Character Derailment for the sake of validating Arcade's claims.
+It also happens after Arcade rants in defense of making the game last thirty days, which looks like Dennis Hopeless putting words in his mouth in defense of a commonly criticized plot point.

 The Good News: He's finally dead!
-The Bad News: despite being utterly useless for most of his comics existence and a Face-Heel Turn that also revealed he was an Eldritch Abomination and saw him try to destroy the world his send-off issue was nothing but the entire cast of Marvelverse heroes waxing poetic about how wonderful he was and how he'd made their lives better in flashback retcons.
+The Bad News: Despite being utterly useless for most of his comics existence and a Face–Heel Turn that also revealed he was an Eldritch Abomination and saw him try to destroy the world his send-off issue was nothing but the entire cast of Marvelverse heroes waxing poetic about how wonderful he was and how he'd made their lives better in flashback retcons.
 The hamfisted attempt at Alas, Poor Scrappy was not well-received.
 The Worse News: He got revived by The Apocalypse Twins and is out in space only doing God knows what.

 He's a perfect example of an interesting character/idea turned into a walking plot device.